There are many restrictions when it comes to CBD marketing.

 For our hypothetical campaign, we’ll be using Respona to find list posts with the best CBD oil companies to be featured in.

 Step #1: Find prospects for your CBD marketing campaign

 The first step is to start a new campaign with Respona.

-Then, you need to give your campaign a name and click on “Create”.
+Then, you need to give your campaign a name and click on “Continue”.

 Author’s Note: Make sure to give your campaign a name that’s easy to understand by different stakeholders within the company and use identifiers like; the audience, if you’re targeting different ones; the content name if you’re doing outreach to promote a content piece; or the month/date if you’re running and generally managing several campaigns.

 With Respona, you can build a campaign using one of the following methods:

 - By searching for prospects using Respona’s built-in search engine

 - By importing a list of prospects you have in a CSV file

 Author’s Note: Respona’s search engine results are powered by Google.